 And, when the two water paint layers are fully dried we then brush in some Annie Sloan wax.
 That sets the finish really well.
 And, then when it's hardened, we buff the wax to a good polish.

 All in all, it's an excellent way to achieve a dramatic yet stylish limed look shabby-chic effect for bedroom furniture, perhaps?
+Or, for dining room furniture, such as this limed oak bench.

 Let's Get In Touch